Does Cheesecake Have Eggs In It? Guide To Why Cheesecake Get An Egg

 Eggs Help to Get The Perfect Structure

-The primary function of eggs used in baking cheesecakes is to help the batter set.
-When you bake an Aerated cheesecake, the lifted batter requires some support to ensure it stays aerated and soft.
-That’s why they have eggs.
+The primary function of eggs in cheesecakes is to help the batter set.
+When you bake an aerated cheesecake, the lifted batter requires some support to ensure it stays aerated and soft.
+If they are heated, the proteins begin to solidify and create an infrastructure for other ingredients.

-However, having excessive eggs can make a highly dense cake that is almost rubbery in texture.
+Using too many eggs can make a highly dense cake that is almost rubbery in texture.
 Therefore, the proportion between eggs and other components is crucial!

 Eggs Can Create a Specific Texture